David Perron: St. Louis Blues (2007–2013)

 The Blues met with the San Jose Sharks in the first round the Stanley Cup playoffs whom they beat in five games.
 The series winning goal was scored by Perron after deflecting Alex Pietrangelo's shot into the net to break a 1–1 tie with eight minutes remaining.
 This goal was later voted by Blues fans as the Best Moment of the season.
 After losing to the Los Angeles Kings, Perron signed a four-year, $15.25 million contract extension with the Blues although the following season would be his last.
 In his final season with the team, Perron failed to maintain the same scoring level from the previous season and only recorded 10 goals in 48 games.
 Under new head coach Ken Hitchcock, Perron was often relegated to the fourth line or made a healthy scratch for being too aggressive in the offensive zone and racking up penalty minutes.
 They would often disagree on plays and Perron admitted that he was a "very difficult coach."

+The Blues met with the San Jose Sharks in the first round the Stanley Cup playoffs whom they beat in five games.
+The series winning goal was scored by Perron after deflecting Alex Pietrangelo's shot into the net to break a 1–1 tie with eight minutes remaining.
+This goal was later voted by Blues fans as the Best Moment of the season.
+After losing to the Los Angeles Kings, Perron signed a four-year, $15.25 million contract extension with the Blues although the following season would be his last.
+In his final season with the team, Perron failed to maintain the same scoring level from the previous season and only recorded 10 goals in 48 games.
+Under new head coach Ken Hitchcock, Perron was often relegated to the fourth line or made a healthy scratch for being too aggressive in the offensive zone and racking up penalty minutes.
+They would often disagree on plays and Perron admitted that he was a "very difficult coach."